FirePanther/Shared-Textexpander/README.md

 Share your Textexpander files and download shared files (update them automatically with a cron job)

 ## Configuration
-Open the file "update.php" with an editor.
+Open `update.php` with an editor of your choice.

 ### Identification / Authorization
-Add your email address, pick an username and a password.
-We wont send any mails, it's just for recovering your password, if you should forget it.
+Add your email address, pick a username and a password.
+We won't send you any mails, it's just for recovering your password, should you forget it.
 If you're using this script the first time and don't have a user, pick a name, it will create the user with the first request (read the comments in the script for more informations).

 ### Groups